eloyrgz/APOD-Windows-Wallpaper/README.md

   [user:password@]proxy.com:port/

 ## Run at Windows startup
-To change your wallpaper at Windows startup, create a shortcut to apod_wallpaper.py in Start->All Programs->Startup.
+To update the wallpaper at Windows startup, create a shortcut to the file apod_wallpaper.py in:

+Start->All Programs->Startup

 If you are one of those like me who doesn't logoff very often you will also have the script to hand whenever you want to update your wallpaper.

 ## Windows screensaver setup